What to Buy at Trader Joe's, According to Dietitians

 Regular brown rice can take 45 minutes or more to cook, which, when you get home starving on a weeknight, might as well be 45 days.
 That's why Modell keeps this quick-cooking option on-hand to complete pretty much any type of meal.
 (Use it to make this Brown Rice Kale Bowl with Walnut-Sage Pesto and Fried Eggs, for example.)

 "I keep a variety of frozen veggies in my freezer at all times so that I can whip up a quick weeknight meal whenever," says Modell.
-Aside from the convenience element, you're getting excellent nutrition, too: Frozen produce is frozen at the peak of ripeness, keeping the nutrition intact, she says.
+Aside from the convenience element of these best things to buy at Trader Joe's, you're getting excellent nutrition, too: Frozen produce is frozen at the peak of ripeness, keeping the nutrition intact, she says.
 Two of her favorite go-tos?
 Broccoli and strawberries, the former for using at dinner time and the latter as an add-on to smoothies, yogurt, or oatmeal.

 Unsweetened Dried Mango, $1.99